loozhengyuan/oracle/README.md

 ##### Course-Outcome Mappings
 ![Mappings](/docs/img/admin/mappings.png)

-### Editing raw files/code
+### Editing raw code

-_Disclaimer:_
-While some changes require changes to the code, make sure you know what you are doing because it may cause irreversible changes to the webapp.
-As a precausion, be sure to backup everything before you make attempt the changes.
+_Disclaimer: While some changes require changes to the code, make sure you know what you are doing because it may cause irreversible changes to the webapp.
+As a precausion, be sure to backup everything before you make attempt the changes._

 ##### Pushing changes to production server